Greenvale, Queensland: Economy

 The Greenvale mining lease has undergone extensive exploration work by Straits Resources and Metallica Minerals for the purpose of reopening the nickel and cobalt operations.
 The surrounding areas have extensive nickel and cobalt mineralisation.
 During this most recent exploration work, the Lucknow ridge south of the mine has been found to contain one of the largest known reserves of scandium oxide in the Lateritic nickel ore deposits.
 According to the managing director of Metallica Minerals, Andrew Gillies, the deposit's quality and purity are remarkably high.

 Scandium oxide is a critical component of solid oxide fuel cells which have promise for the efficient direct production of electricity from low carbon gas fuels.

 Education

-Greenvale State School is a government primary (Early Childhood-6) school for boys and girls at Cassia Court (18.9991°S 144.9805°E).
+Greenvale State School is a government primary (Early Childhood to Year 6) school for boys and girls at Cassia Court (18.9991°S 144.9805°E).
 In 2017, the school had an enrolment of 31 students with 3 teachers and 8 non-teaching staff (4 full-time equivalent).
 In 2018, the school had an enrolment of 28 students with 4 teachers (3 full-time equivalent) and 8 non-teaching staff (4 full-time equivalent).

 There are no secondary schools in Greenvale, nor nearby.
-The options are distance education and boarding school.
+The alternatives are distance education and boarding school.